Frequently asked questions

 I am drafting a contract for procurement of new rolling stock.
 Which standards would the suppliers be required to adhere to in designing rolling stock?

 The ASA has produced a set of reference standards that apply to rolling stock design.
 These include Australian and international standards as well as adopted RailCorp standards that apply to various components of rolling stock and minimum operating standards.
 These set the baseline standard requirements for purchase of new rolling stock.
 Any supplier proposing to deviate from a referenced standard must make a case and will require ASA approval.
 For any questions regarding standards contact the ASA standards team at firstname.lastname@example.org.

 RailCorp passenger rolling stock standards (FE series) are currently not available on the RailCorp engineering internet.
-Will they be available through the ASA website?
+Will they be available through the ASA section of the TfNSW website?

-Relevant FE Series documents will be published on the ASA website and will form part of the reference standards for rolling stock procurement.
+Relevant FE Series documents will be published in the ASA section of the TfNSW website and will form part of the reference standards for rolling stock procurement.

 My contract requires me to comply with RailCorp engineering design procedures.
 Are they still applicable?